nrfconnect/sdk-nrf/applications/nrf_desktop/doc/hid_forward.rst

 After :ref:`nrf_desktop_ble_discovery` successfully discovers a connected peripheral, the HID forward module automatically subscribes for every HID input report provided by the peripheral.

-The :cpp:func:`hidc_read` callback is called when HID input report is received from the connected peripheral.
+The :c:func:`hidc_read` callback is called when HID input report is received from the connected peripheral.
 The received HID input report data is converted to ``hid_report_event``.

 ``hid_report_event`` is submitted and then the :ref:`nrf_desktop_usb_state` forwards it to the host.